AnahitaS/anahitas.github.io/HomePage/segment.md

-**So the question is how we can improve this important process?**.
-Existing tools do not take into account: Low-level perception and cognition tasks, and segmenters’ mental models.
+**The question is how we can improve this important process?** Existing tools do not take into account: Low-level perception and cognition tasks, and segmenters’ mental models.
 In this work, as a UX researcher I was responsible for investigating 3D volume segmentation as a human-computer interaction/ User Experience paradigm.
 My main goal was to remove segmentation as a bottleneck to discovery and make the whole process more efﬁcient, accurate and repeatable through developing better tools to be used by novice segmenters.

 ![](images/3D/06.jpg)
 ![](images/3D/05.jpg)